-River Rock is designated as a BRS Intensive Behavior Support (6) serving 12 all gender youth ages 14 to 17 in a staff-secure, trauma-informed environment with a focus on inclusion, healing, autonomy, and personal growth to allow for step down to a less restrictive environment.
+River Rock is designated as a BRS Intensive Behavior Support program serving twelve youth ages 14 to 17 in a staff-secure, trauma-informed environment with a focus on inclusion, healing, autonomy, and personal growth to allow for step down to a less restrictive environment.
 Youth participate in programming to include intensive group and Individual counseling, individual skills building, and group and individual outings daily.

 The program is designed around an evidence- based cognitive-behavioral restructuring model, a model proven highly effective in addressing youth behavioral issues.
 This model educates youth of the connection between their thoughts, attitudes, and emotions to their behaviors; to identify "thinking barriers" and substitute responsible thinking, and to increase pro-social thinking and skills through modeling and role-play practices.
 Each youth accepted into the River Rock Program is assigned a counselor who assesses the youth's individual needs.
 The River Rock Program utilizes an evidence-based curriculum, including:

 Additionally, youth attend school, have daily recreational activities, and, as applicable, also have weekly counseling sessions with a Mental Health Specialist and/or weekly individual and group counseling with a Certified Substance Abuse Counselor.
 Program completion expected in 3 to 6 months.

 - Age Range: 14 to 17

 - Bedrooms: Mostly single rooms.
 Capacity for some double, triple, or quadruple occupancy.

 - Contracted Beds: (Department of Human Services - Child Welfare) 12